pavitranew/session-4/readme.md

 MongoClient.connect(mongoUrl, (err, database) => {...}
 ```

+We can also download a GUI for Mongo called Compass at https://www.mongodb.com/download-center#compass

 Run `npm run <boom-mac or pc>` or simply `nodemon app.js` (demo - app.use static).

 ### Showing entries to users

+Review app.js.

 To show the entries stored in MongoLab: